Solar and Stellar Interiors

 Research tools: Helioseismology and Asteroseismology

 One of the most important unsolved problems in solar physics today is the origin of the Sun’s eleven-year magnetic cycle.
 More generally, activity cycles in cool stars with convective envelopes are not understood.
 These cycles are expected to be the result of the interplay between flows (e.g., rotation, meridional circulation, convection) and magnetic fields and are described by dynamo models.
-It is not clear, however, how and where the dynamos operate, and what sets the periods of activity cycles.
+It is not clear, however, how and where the dynamos operate, and what sets the amplitudes and periods of activity cycles.
 The reason for this lack of understanding is the absence of sufficient empirical information about subsurface dynamics in solar and stellar interiors.